検索窓を閉じる

 Conservation of natural capital

-Our lives are crucially supported by various benefits brought to us by natural capital* such as food and water (ecosystem services).
-The Calbee Group's business activities are closely associated with agriculture.
-In line with our corporate philosophy, “we are committed to harnessing nature's gifts,” we aim to realize a sustainable global environment by understanding and improving our processes that depend on and affect natural capital.
+Our lives are intricately supported by various benefits brought to us by natural capital such as food and water (ecosystem services).
+The business activities of the Calbee Group are deeply involved in agriculture, and under our corporate philosophy of “harnessing nature’s gifts,” we want to make sustainable global environment by understanding process and identifying risk and opportunity that depend on and impact natural capital.

 Main initiatives

-To address another material issue, “ensuring the sustainability of raw materials and logistics with improved efficiency,” we pursued sustainable procurement with considerations for human rights and the environment by expanding our use of RSPO* certified palm oil and certified paper.
+To address environmental and human rights issues associated with palm oil and paper, we pursue sustainable procurement by expanding our use of RSPO certified palm oil and FSC certified paper.

 Five materialities